rmcgavick/MyMapGenerator/README.md

 UPDATE 4/20/16: I fixed the size of the tiles, and now have my base "random" map, which is essentially just randomly-placed tiles.
 It's not totally random, as I implemented a simple sudo-random algorithm I came up with.
 You will notice the result is that tiles are often "duplicated", with the same tile often appearing multiple times in a horizontal string.
 The result still is a farcry from being a real "map", though. (see word doc for screenshots).

-UPDATE 5/12/16: Successfully implemented a Perlin (Simplex?)
-Noise algorithm.
+UPDATE 5/12/16: Successfully implemented a Perlin Noise algorithm.
 It works, but I'd like to make the tiles even smaller so I can create "larger" maps.
 I'm going to continue to play around with the number of octaves and persistence value to get the right look and feel, but eventually I would like to add a scroll bar so I can make a map that's bigger than the screen viewport.

+Also added ProjectNotes.docx, which contains some screenshots as well as some more detailed notes.